BLUE HORIZON 1261

 The cat looked over at the smug look on Taro's face.
 "I just fired you!" she exclaimed, clenching her fists.
 "How can you have another job already?"

-The Border collie had yet to meet the red fox, but Samantha stepped up next to her new crewmate and hooked one arm with her.
+The Border collie had yet to meet the red fox, but Samantha stepped up beside her new crewmate and hooked one arm with her.
 "She must be incredibly lucky," the canine said with a vindictive grin, "and now she will share her luck with us!"

 Ivy took up a position on Taro's other side, but said nothing, choosing only to smile at the other cat.
 Jiro had just informed them of the situation that brought the vixen to the Horizon's crew, so she merely raised one of her eyebrows at Vanessa, practically daring her to press the matter.